DOMjudge/domjudge/doc/manual/config-basic.rst

 Checking your configuration
 ---------------------------
 From the front page the *Config checker* is available.
-This tool will do a basic sanity check of your DOMjudge setup and gives helpful hints to improve it.
+This tool will do a basic check of your DOMjudge setup and gives helpful hints to improve it.
 Be sure to run it when you've set up your contest.

 Testing jury solutions